-Brad Wardell's site where he mouths off about technology, politics, religion, world affairs, and all sorts of politically incorrect topics.
+Brad Wardell's views about technology, politics, religion, world affairs, and all sorts of politically incorrect topics.

 I read a news announcement about a new freeware program that does some cool stuff.
 I check it out and it is vastly superior to an existing freeware program.
 Yet when I read the comments, the new, superior freeware program is being flamed.
 Why?
 Because the guy making it also offers a for-pay version that has more features.